Guiraud/make_git_flow-/README.md

 ## How does it work for multiuser ?
 In my view, It's not good practice to have multiple users updating the website.
-For the sake of the demonstration, here's how to do it : a predertimened user should be created. and all the actions
+For the sake of the demonstration, here's how to do it : a predertimened user should be created. and all the actions be done thru this user.

 # The models
 ```mermaid